best-rion/E_Commerce/README.md

 Create a virtual environment.
 And install requirements.txt

-type "python3 run.py" in terminal and press ENTER.
+Type "python3 run.py" in your terminal and press ENTER.

     HHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHH